Socialist Republic of Croatia: After Tito's death

 In January 1990, during the 14th Congress of the League of Communists of Yugoslavia, the delegation of Serbia led by Milošević insisted on replacing the 1974 constitutional policy that empowered the republics with a policy of "one person, one vote", which would benefit the majority Serb population.
 This caused first the Slovenian and then Croatian delegations (led by Milan Kučan and Ivica Račan, respectively) to leave the Congress in protest and marked a culmination in the rift of the ruling party.

 Ethnic Serbs, who constituted 12% of the population of Croatia, rejected the notion of separation from Yugoslavia.
 Serb politicians feared the loss of influence they previously had through their membership of the League of Communists in Croatia (that some Croats claimed was disproportionate).
 Memories from the Second World War were evoked by the rhetoric coming from the Belgrade administration.
 As Milošević and his clique rode the wave of Serbian nationalism across Yugoslavia, talking about battles to be fought for Serbdom, emerging Croatian leader Franjo Tuđman reciprocated with talk about making Croatia a nation state.
 The availability of mass media allowed for propaganda to be spread fast and spark jingoism and fear, creating a war climate.

 In February 1990, SR Croatia changed its constitutional system to a multi-party system.

 In March 1991, the Yugoslav People's Army met with the Presidency of Yugoslavia (an eight-member council composed of representatives from six republics and two autonomous provinces) in an attempt to get them to declare a state of emergency which would allow for the army to take control of the country.
 Serbian and Serb-dominated representatives (Montenegro, Vojvodina and Kosovo) already in agreement with the army, voted for the proposal, but as representatives of Croatia, Slovenia, Macedonia and Bosnia voted against, the plot failed.
 The dying country had yet to see a few more Serb leadership's attempts to push the plan for centralizing the power in Belgrade, but because of resistance in all other republics, the crisis only deteriorated.

 Transition to independence

-The 1990 Croatian parliamentary election was held on April 22 and May 6, 1990.
+The 1990 Croatian parliamentary election was held on 22 April and 6 May 1990.
 After the first multi-party elections, the creation of a constituent republic based on democratic institutions occurred.

 After the first free elections, in July 1990, the prefix "socialist" was dropped, and thereafter Croatia was named the Republic of Croatia.

 Franjo Tuđman was elected president and his government embarked on a path toward the independence of Croatia.